reruo321/Spring-Practice/Spring-Boot/Kotlin/006-consumingREST-2/README.md

 	}

 ## POST
 Now we are going to post our data using WebClient!
-Let's first reuse what we have got from above.
-We can use WebClient.post() as get().
+Let's post three new comments, using WebClient.post().

 To check the result,